luxonis/depthai-docs-website/source/pages/faq.rst

 How do I Integrate DepthAI into Our Product?
 ############################################

-How to integrate DepthAI/megaAI depends on whether the product you are building includes
+How to integrate DepthAI/OAK device depends on whether the product you are building includes:

 #. a processor running an operating system (Linux, MacOS, or Windows) or
 #. a microcontroller (MCU) with no operating system (or an RTOS like FreeRTOS) or